Info for Patients and Visitors

 • Rigorous and frequent cleaning and sanitizing of Tanner facilities, equipment and surfaces throughout the system, including a robot utilizing ultraviolet light;

-• Personal protective equipment (PPE) and hand hygiene protocols, as recommended by the Centers for Disease Control and Prevention (CDC), for healthcare staff;
+• Hand hygiene protocols, as recommended by the Centers for Disease Control and Prevention (CDC), for healthcare staff;

 • Visitor guidelines as outlined here in all five hospitals;